Are you comfortable backing into the campsite above?

-For me, backing up a trailer and getting it parked at the campground was probably the most stressful part of getting started with a trailer.
-It seems like in the beginning, I was always backing up and pulling forward, over and over, just to end up having to pull out into the road and start over again.
-I would eventually get backed in well enough to leave it parked, but it always felt like I just got lucky.
-It wasn't because I knew what I was doing.
+For me, backing up a trailer and getting it parked at the campground was probably the most stressful part of getting started with a small travel trailer.
+In the beginning, I would backup and pull forward, over and over, and then I'd still end up having to pull out into the road and start over again.
+Eventually I backed in well enough to leave it parked, but it always felt like I just got lucky.
+Or in other words, it wasn't because I knew what I was doing.

-- I didn't have a good understanding about how to approach it
+- really have any idea on how to approach it

-- I didn't know to make the trailer go where I wanted it to
+- understand how to make the trailer go where I wanted it to

-- I didn't know how to monitor my progress while backing it into place
+- know how to monitor my progress while backing it into place

 We even have to back into a tight spot at home1

-Here's what made it easier for meAfter our first few trips, I realized there must be something I was missing.
+Here's what made it easier for meAfter our first few trips, I realized there must be an easier way.
 It had been purely trial and error up to that point, and quite honestly, way too much error.
-I started doing some research; reading other's suggestions and watching videos.
-Eventually, I got down to the following 4 keys that began to make it all work for me.
+So, I started doing some research.
+I read other's suggestions and watched some videos.
+Eventually, I got down to 4 keys that made it a lot easier for me.

 Click the image below to check it out...

 By the way, Sean has a great website called Long Long Honeymoon (often referred to as LOLOHO).
 It is full of a lot of great info and videos.
-You should really check it out.
+Check it out.